jupyterhub/binderhub/doc/setup-binderhub.rst

       GitHubRepoProvider:
         access_token: <insert_token_value_here>

-This value will be loaded into `GITHUB_ACCESS_TOKEN` environment variable and BinderHub will automatically use the token stored in this variable when making API requests to GitHub.
+BinderHub will use this token when making
+API requests to GitHub.
 See the `GitHub authentication documentation
 <https://developer.github.com/v3/guides/getting-started/#authentication>`_ for
 more information about API limits.